cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-8.rst

 Step 3.
 Edit vision.py to determine where the Pupper should be looking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+#.
+Add a print statement to view the outputs of the "detections" variable.
+#.
+Filter the detections so they only include the "person" class.
+You can get the text representation of the label like this: ``labelMap[detection.label]``
+#.
+Fill in the contents of the send_velocity_command function.
+This should take a single number (the velocity at which Pupper should turn) and write it to a file so it can be accessed by the control.py script.

 Step 4.
 Edit control.py to update Pupper's velocity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^